Metamind-Innovations/autoannotate-vision/docs/index.md

 # AutoAnnotate-Vision Documentation

 Welcome to **AutoAnnotate-Vision** - a state-of-the-art SDK for unsupervised image auto-annotation with a graphical user interface!

 ## What is AutoAnnotate-Vision?

-AutoAnnotate-Vision automatically clusters and organizes unlabeled image datasets using cutting-edge vision models (CLIP, DINOv2).
+AutoAnnotate-Vision automatically clusters and organizes unlabeled image datasets using cutting-edge vision models ( CLIP, DINOv2, SigLIP2).
 It features:

 - 🎨 **Graphical User Interface** for easy folder selection and configuration
 - 🖼️ **HTML Preview** that opens sample images in your browser before labeling